-Thus the publisher will make an estimate on every royalty statement and withhold a “reasonable reserve against returns.”
-It seems that some publishers abuse the word “reasonable.”
+Instead, the publisher makes an estimate on every royalty statement and withholds a “reasonable reserve against returns.”
+In some situations it can seem like the publisher abuses the word “reasonable.”
 One author I know had 70% of their revenue withheld for a complete royalty cycle because their publisher had made a big sale to a big box chain.
 But is that really abuse?

 The Big Box retailers are notorious for returning over half of what they purchase.